StreisandEffect/streisand/documentation/localization_howto.md

 Language selection in generated pages
 -------------------------------------

-By default, Streisand's common header files contains language selection (generated using the `streisand_languages` dict), and for most pages will be done automatically.
+By default, Streisand's common header file contains language selection links (generated using the `streisand_languages` dict).
+For most pages the header with language selection links will be included automatically.
 Certain edge cases do exist where a jinja2 code block is explicitly needed with the generated html filename.

-These files all reside with the `streisand-gateway` role:
+These edge case files maybe all reside with the `streisand-gateway` role:

  - `firewall.md.j2`
  - `index.md.j2`